Sick Pay Insurance

 Some jobs are riskier than others, with higher chances of workplace injuries.
 Those in manual labour roles, working at heights or with heavy machinery, for example.
 Compared to an office worker, the insurer faces more risk providing cover to a construction worker.

-Sick Pay Insurance quotes accurate as of February 2024.
+Quotes accurate as of February 2025

 Which Sick Pay Insurance Providers Pay the Most Claims?